Rave: Free parties and outlawing of raves (1992–1994)

 The illegal free party scene also reached its zenith for that time after a particularly large festival, when many individual sound systems such as Bedlam, Circus Warp, DIY, and Spiral Tribe set up near Castlemorton Common.
 The government acted.
 Under the Criminal Justice and Public Order Act 1994, the definition of music played at a rave was given as:

-Sections 63, 64 & 65 of the Act targeted electronic dance music played at raves.
+Sections 63, 64 and 65 of the Act targeted electronic dance music played at raves.
 The Criminal Justice and Public Order Act empowered police to stop a rave in the open air when a hundred or more people are attending, or where two or more are making preparations for a rave.
 Section 65 allows any uniformed constable who believes a person is on their way to a rave within a five-mile radius to stop them and direct them away from the area; non-compliant citizens may be subject to a maximum fine not exceeding level 3 on the standard scale (£1000).
 The Act was officially introduced because of the noise and disruption caused by all night parties to nearby residents, and to protect the countryside.
 However, some participants in the scene claimed it was an attempt to lure youth culture away from MDMA and back to taxable alcohol.
 In November 1994, the Zippies staged an act of electronic civil disobedience to protest against the CJB (i.e., Criminal Justice Bill).